Mystic (singer)

 Mandolyn Wind Ludlum (born March 28, 1974), better known by her stage name Mystic, is an American singer and rapper from the San Francisco Bay Area.
-After touring and recording with Digital Underground she released her debut solo album in 2001.
+After touring and recording with Digital Underground, she released her debut solo album in 2001.

-Biography
+Early life

-Born Mandolyn Wind Ludlum on a hippie commune in Lower Lake, California to a white mother and African-American father, she was raised by her mother after her parents split up when she was three years old (an experience she explores in her song "Fatherless Child").
+Born Mandolyn Wind Ludlum on a hippie commune in Lower Lake to a white mother and African-American father, she was raised by her mother after her parents split up when she was three years old (an experience she explores in her song "Fatherless Child").
 She grew up in rural California, Hawaii, Mexico, and Oregon before settling in her eventual home base, Oakland, California, in 9th grade.
 Most of her life has been in the Bay Area, and she says that she's from Oakland because it's where she "became a woman" and discovered herself.

+Music career

+1991–1996: Career beginnings

-She began taking part in MC Battles in the Bay Area in the early 1990s.
+Ludlum began taking part in MC Battles in the Bay Area in the early 1990s.
 After dropping out of high school at the end of 11th grade in 1991, she began teaching art in 1996, and also began her recording career, her version of "Gloomy Sunday" appearing on the soundtrack to Abel Ferrara's film The Funeral.

+1997–1999: Digital Underground

 Early on in her musical career, she collaborated with fellow female producer The Angel and toured with Digital Underground between 1997 and 1999, appearing on Digital Underground's Who Got The Gravy album under the name DU Goddess.
 She worked as a writer for Rude Gal Music before establishing herself as a solo artist.

+She signed a solo contract with Goodvibe Recordings in 1999 (signing on the same day her father died of a heroin overdose) after label co-chair Matt Kahane heard her on a mixtape by Bahamadia.